johnjomin/OneVote/README.md

 ## Caching

-- We cache poll results for 10 seconds so the database doesn’t get hammered.
+- Cache poll results for 10 seconds so the database doesn’t get hammered.
-- Don’t worry: when a new vote comes in, we refresh the cache right away ie RESULTS_CACHE_TTL_SECONDS
+- Don’t worry: when a new vote comes in, refresh the cache right away ie RESULTS_CACHE_TTL_SECONDS
 - Trade-off: if the server restarts, cache is empty until the first request — but that’s fine.

 **Trade-off:** If you restart the server, cached results disappear.
 But they rebuild automatically on first request, so no big deal

 ## Architectural Decisions and Tradeoffs

-## Why we built it this way???
+## Why built it this way???
 - NestJS -> makes APIs neat and organized.
 - TypeORM -> easy way to save stuff in the database.
 - SQLite -> just works, no setup.
 Perfect for demos.

-### Error codes we use:
+### Error codes app use:
 - 400 = bad input (you sent nonsense)
 - 404 = poll or option not found
 - 409 = you already voted